anjalisilva/TestingPackage/README.md

 lsf.str("package:TestingPackage")
 ```

 The author of the package is Anjali Silva.
-The functions InfCriteria\_v3() and InfCriteria\_plot() were authored by Anjali.
-(If code has been used from another package, clearly state this: e.g., The functions InfCriteria\_v3 was authored by Anjali.
-Part of the code for InfCriteria\_v3 function has been taken from mclust R package.
-Section of the borrowed code is clearly indicated and referenced in the InfCriteria\_calculation.R file, the R file corresponding to InfCriteria\_v3 function and referenced in help file.
-Rest of the code was a contribution by Anjali.
-The InfCriteria\_plot was authored by Anjali.)
+The functions InfCriteriaV3() and InfCriteriaPlot() were authored by Anjali.
+(If code has been used from another package, clearly state this: e.g., The functions InfCriteriaV3 was authored by Anjali.
+Part of the code for InfCriteriaV3 function has been taken from mclust R package.
+Section of the borrowed code is clearly indicated and referenced in InfCriteriaV3 function and referenced in help file.
+Rest of the code was a contribution by Anjali.)
+The InfCriteriaPlot was authored by Anjali.

 References
 ----------